 2.Easy sharing of user data:

-Since SSO requires single set of credentials for authentication and provides access to multiple apps/websites, the user needs to only remember a single password contrary to remembering multiple passwords for each individual app/website.
+Since SSO requires a single set of credentials for authentication and provides access to multiple apps/websites, the user needs to only remember a single password contrary to remembering multiple passwords for each individual app/website.

-Usually the authenticating applications (Google, Facebook) etc. are trusted more by the users than your own application.
+Usually, the authenticating applications (Google, Facebook), etc. are trusted more by the users than your own application.
 Hence, they will readily authenticate themselves with those services without worrying about sharing their information directly.

 - Security Vulnerability: If you use a single service to connect to all your other favorite sites and the single account gets hacked, the consequences are felt across several sites instead of just one.
-For example, if you are logged in with Facebook for all the applications and later if your Facebook account got hacked, your identity and information is compromised across several sites instead of just one.
+For example, if you are logged in with Facebook for all the applications and later if your Facebook account got hacked, your identity and information are compromised across several sites instead of just one.

 - Data Misuse: Even though OAuth limits new websites and applications from obtaining all of your user data and selling it against your will, you still need to trust the authenticating service with your data.
 This means your data is possessed by the service and you can no longer control whether or not it can be misused without your permission.

 |Protocol||OAuth is an authorization protocol.||SAML is an authentication protocol.|

 |Usage Scenario||Used by those who are not looking to maintain identities but are rather trying to leverage the implementation of the secure protocol by applications such as Google, Microsoft, PayPal, who ensure that the identities are authentic.||Used by those who are looking for federation and identity management.
 They will use this identity to login to the users to different applications.|

 |Suitable Application||Suitable for both browser and mobile applications.||Popular for browser-based applications.|

 |Commonly Used By||Widely used for customer applications and API access.||Widely used for enterprise applications.|